Job Loss Protection Packet

 If you’re like most Americans, you’ve probably insured your home and your cars — maybe even your life.
 But there’s one big asset you’re probably forgetting, and it’s with you all the time: your earning potential.
-Your earning potential could be worth millions of dollars, and you’re leaving it unprotected like a phone with no case.
+Your earning potential could be worth millions of dollars, and without income protection insurance, you’re leaving it unprotected like a phone with no case.

 What Is Disability Insurance and How Does It Work?